 Jyotish Shastra, or Vedic Astrology, is perhaps one of the oldest astrology in the world.
 It is much more than a simple divination system.
 It is a great Vidya (Spiritual Science), deeply embedded in a profound philosophy of life.
 It is also known as Vedic astrology or Hindu Astrology.

 #1.
 The Origin of Jyotish Shastra

 Jyotish Shastra emerged in the context of the Vedas, the ancient holy book of Hindus.
 According to Veda, Joytisha means (light of god or “Ish”).
 It complemented this worldview in its attempt to shine the divine light on the individual’s life.
 It endeavors to dispel the darkness of illusion and assist the person in understanding the purpose of the soul’s present incarnation.

 #2.
 Modern Astrology

 The credit for the modernization of Vedic astrology goes to Rishi Parashara and Rishi Jaimini.
-Rishi Parashara wrote Jyotish Shastra, a book that describes the rules and regulations for making astrological predictions.
+Rishi Parashara wrote Parashara Hora Shastra, a book that describes the rules and regulations for making astrological predictions.
 Further, Rishi Jaimini, a student of Ved Vyasa, compiled some important notes on Vedic astrology.

 #3.
 Its Difference with Western Astrology